ShivangiSingh17/Java-Jet/Generics/README.md

 #### Generic classes
 Same but followed by by a type parameter section.
 These classes are known as parameterized classes or parameterized types because they accept one or more parameters.

+:star: NOTE: The point class should use toString else instead of giving thye output as (x,y), it will give the memory location.

+#### Bounded type parameter
+Sometimes we would like to limit the datatype and this used.
+To declare a bounded type parameter, list the type parameter's name, followed by the extends keyword, followed by its upper bound.
+Eg.  public static <T extends Comparable<T>> T maximum(T x, T y, T z)